vitalemontana/267091/README.md

 * Matplotlib
 * Seaborn.

 We began to analyse the dataset about articles since it has a complex structure and has a lot of columns, altough most attributes have 'code' and 'name' descriptions so we didn't need all of them.
 We looked for NaN values and luckily we didn't find them, despite this through a deeper analysis on all the attributes we discovered that some columns had values like '-1', 'Unknown' and 'undefined'.
-After having calculated the percentage of elements with these values we decided to delete these articles from the dataset as they could'nt helps us in building an accurate model.
+After having calculated the percentage of elements with these values we decided to delete these articles from the dataset as they couldn't help us in building an accurate model.

 Talking about the data collection and preparation of 'Customers' dataset we found out that column 'age' was composed by 133 NaN values.
 Now, we couldn't remove rows where NaN appeared, since we would have lost some customer ids.
 Therefore, we chose to:
 * First, segment customers based on their subscriptions to the additional services (Fashion newsletter, Club).
-* And then, compute the mode, i.e. the value that appears most often in a set of data values, for each segment and substitute it to the Nulls.
+* And then, compute the mode, i.e. the value that appears most often in a set of data values, for each segment and substitute it to the NaN.
 We chose the mode over the mean because the mean is more sensitive to outliers and skewed data, and, as we can see below, 75% of customers' age is under 46, while the maximum age is 91.
 Then we noticed that column 'age' was represented as float and we decided to change it as an integer to have a better visualization.

 Finally with the 'Transactions' dataset we noticed that it was connected to the other 2 datasets through 'article_id' and 'customer_id' so we needed to change it deleting the transactions made on articles that presented 'Unknown' features, in order to be coherent with the work done before.